 I actually started listening to her instead of over reacting.

-You can do this exercise while sitting in a comfortable chair and imagining an encounter, episode, or incident you had with your loved one.
-Or, by imaging a recurring episode in your head.
+You can also do this exercise while sitting in a comfortable chair and imagining an encounter, episode, or incident you had with your loved one.
+Or, by imagining a recurring episode in your head.

 Example.
 The dementia patients says, I want to go home.
 Home of course can mean many different things.